 Carriers are not only contending with a tough economy, there is an ongoing driver shortage, new regulations affecting engine emissions and safety, hours of service rules, and increased competition.
 The capacity crunch brings one more dimension to the challenging marketplace.
 However, by keeping these few tips in mind, shippers will put themselves on the road to success.

-Now is the time for shippers to work closer with their carrier to address the capacity crunch challenges.
+Now is the time for shippers to work closer with their carriers to address the capacity crunch challenges.
 Start by giving Averitt’s Truckload team a call at 800-622-2023 or email email@example.com to get the conversation going.